Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Shinjuku (新宿)

-Tokyo's busiest district meaning 'New Lodging,' featuring the world's busiest train station, skyscrapers, and vibrant nightlife
+Tokyo's busiest district meaning 'New Lodging,' featuring the world's busiest train station, skyscrapers, and nightlife

 Ueno (上野)